wipash/sean.mcgrath.nz/content/post/GitHub-AAD-Export.md

     }
    ```

-   If you want to configure this through the Azure AD GUI, navigate to your app registration -> Certificates & secrets -> Federated credentials -> Add credentials, and fill out the form as follows:
+   If you want to configure this through the Entra GUI, navigate to your app registration -> Certificates & secrets -> Federated credentials -> Add credentials, and fill out the form as follows:

    | Setting | Value |
    | ------- | ----- |